 - Research project has been approved by the student’s graduate training committee;

-- Research project has been approved by the IRB for human participant research or IACUC for research involving animals;
+- Research project is approved by the IRB for human participant research or IACUC for research involving animals.

 Use of Research Award Funds

-Applications may be received at any time during the Fall or Spring (but not Summer) semesters (i.e., between September 1 and April 30).
+Applications may be received at any time during throughout the academic year (i.e., Fall, Spring, or Summer semesters).
 Students are only allowed to submit one award application per project.
 Multiple award applications may be submitted during a student’s tenure at USU for different milestone projects.
 However, if funding is limited, priority will be given to applicants who have not yet received an award.
-To apply for a CEHS Graduate Student Research Award, please complete the form and compile all required documents with signatures into a single PDF file.
-Please email the PDF file to Jamison Fargo (CEHS Associate Dean for Research) with the following subject line: “CEHS Graduate Student Research Award Application.”
-Applications will be reviewed within two weeks of submission (not counting USU holidays).
+To apply for a CEHS Graduate Student Research Award, please complete the application form and compile all required documents with signatures into a single PDF file.
+Please email the PDF file to Shawn Whiteman (CEHS Associate Dean for Research) with the following subject line: “CEHS Graduate Student Research Award Application.”
+In general, applications will be reviewed within two weeks of submission (not counting USU holidays; applications submitted in the Summer may require more two weeks for evaluation).
 A request for follow-up information or clarification may be issued in some cases.
 Award decisions will be sent to the graduate student, his/her advisor, and department head.

 If IRB or IACUC approval is received after the award is preliminarily granted, then a copy of IRB or IACUC approval should be sent via email to Shawn Whiteman with the following subject line: “CEHS Graduate Student Research Award – IRB/IACUC Approval.”
 After receipt and review of the IRB/IACUC approval, funds will be released to the department business office within one week.